History of Waipapa Taumata Rau, University of Auckland

 University leadership

 Dr John Hood left the University in mid-2004 to take up the position of Vice-Chancellor of the University of Oxford.
 Professor Stuart McCutcheon, formerly Vice-Chancellor at Victoria University of Wellington, succeeded him as Vice-Chancellor in January 2005.
 Under his leadership a new strategic plan, which was refreshed in 2013, envisaged the development of a University focused on excellent undergraduate teaching and learning, dynamic and challenging postgraduate education, and research that contributes to international knowledge, understanding and economic and social development.
 The University also recognised that it must play a role in addressing inequities in educational participation and achievement by Māori and Pacific students, and placed an emphasis on enhancing its recruitment and support programmes for potential students.
-In 2018, the University appointed its first Pro Vice-Chancellor (Pacific), Associate Professor Damon Salesa.
-In October the same year, Professor Cynthia Kiro took over the role of Pro Vice-Chancellor (Māori) from Mr Jim Peters (2006–2017).
+In 2018, the University appointed its first Pro Vice-Chancellor (Pacific), Associate Professor Damon Salesa and, in October the same year, Professor Cynthia (Cindy) Kiro took over the role of Pro Vice-Chancellor (Māori) from Mr Jim Peters (2006–2017).
 In 2021, Associate Professor Te Kawehau Hoskins became the Pro Vice-Chancellor Māori, after Dame Cindy Kiro left and was appointed Governor-General.

 From mid-2020, Professor Freshwater consulted with staff and students on a new Strategic Plan for the University to replace the one that expired that year.
 Taumata Teitei – Vision 2030 and Strategic Plan 2025 – was approved by Council in March 2021.
 The words Taumata Teitei refer to ‘lofty peaks’, a figurative idea of reaching high for excellence.